kylpo/notes/Web-vs-Native.md

 Start with story of always playing the hybrid class: druid.
 Burned by not ever being the best dmg dealer, tank, healer, etc.

+Desktop web and Mobile web should probably be in different categories.
+Salesforce, Google, etc embrace desktop web, but not mobile web.

 # Web vs Native
 - Web is for accessibility, especially PWA (offline) web is good for _content_